visjs/awesome-visjs/README.md

 See the [Contribution Guide](CONTRIBUTING.md) for details on how to contribute.

 ### Code of Conduct
 See the [Code of Conduct](CODE-OF-CONDUCT.md) for details.
-Basically it comes down to:
+Basically, it comes down to:
 > In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body